- SAP has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

 SAP has proposed that this is all new code, but it could not be.
 Else, how did ECC do these things before?

 The question that no one seems to be asking is why SAP has control over code that was previously in the application layer but was migrated to the DB layer as a stored procedure.
 These are codes that SAP supposes to deliver for their customers who paid for their software.
 This is code that the customer should be able to use as they wish under the license.
-That is they should not be restricted by code that is in SPs that SAP controls how is run.
+That is, they should not be restricted by code that is in SPs that SAP controls how it is run.